-Leadership and first-mover advantage.
-We have established a defensible leadership position in the HSA industry through our first-mover advantage, focus on innovation, and differentiated capabilities.
-Our leadership position is evidenced by the quadrupling of our market share (measured by HSA Assets), from 4% in December 2010 to 16% in December 2020, as noted by the 2020 Devenir HSA Research Report, which indicates we are the second largest HSA custodian by market share measured by HSA Assets.
+Leadership.
+We have established a defensible leadership position in the HSA industry through our focus on innovation, and differentiated capabilities.
+Our leadership position is evidenced by the increase in our market share (measured by HSA Assets), from 4% in December 2010 to 18% in December 2021, as noted by the 2021 Devenir HSA Research Report, which indicates we are the second largest HSA custodian by market share measured by HSA Assets.